Williams Acres, New Mexico

 Williams Acres is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States.
-It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, it had a population of 491.

+Geography

-The CDP is in the western part of the county, in the valley of the Puerco River, a west-flowing tributary of the Little Colorado.
-The community is bordered to the south by Interstate 40 and to the north by New Mexico State Road 118 (Historic Route 66).
+The CDP is in the county's western part, in the Puerco River valley, a west-flowing tributary of the Little Colorado.
+The community is bordered to the south by Interstate 40 and to the north by the Gallup Subdivision of the BNSF Railway.
+New Mexico State Road 118 (Historic Route 66) runs through the northern side of the community.
 It is 10 mi west of Gallup, the county seat, and 15 mi northeast of Lupton, Arizona.

+According to the U.S. Census Bureau, the CDP has an area of 0.81 sqmi, all land.
+The Puerco River flows just to the north of the CDP limits.

 Demographics

+Williams Acres was first listed as a CDP before the 2020 census.

 Education

 It is in Gallup-McKinley County Public Schools.

-Zoned schools are: Tobe Turpen Elementary School, Chief Manualito Middle School, and Gallup High School.
+Tobe Turpen Elementary School, Chief Manualito Middle School, and Gallup High School are zoned schools.